mj-alliance/aging-report-docs/EULA.md

 - The App will meet your specific requirements

 ## 9. Limitation of Liability
-Alliance Legal Systems Corp. shall not be liable for:
+Alliance Legal Solutions, LLC shall not be liable for:
 - Indirect, incidental, or consequential damages
 - Loss of data or business interruption
 - Damages arising from QuickBooks API changes or outages